reefland/ansible-motd-zfs-smartd/README.md

 ![Service MOTD Report](images/services_motd_report.png)

-The list below will override the hard coded services list and will be applied to all systems in this group.
+The list below will replaced the hard coded services list and will be applied to all systems in this group.
 Services to report on for specific systems are defined below via the Inventory File.

 ```yaml
 ###[ Message of the day Services overrides ]#######################################################